The Maple Ridge Lapidary Club puts on a Rock and Gem Show in Maple Ridge each year on the last weekend in February.

 TIP #3: If the weather is good, combine your trip to the show with a visit to other places of interest in the Maple Ridge and Pitt Meadows Area.
 Some of the region’s top spots include Kanaka Creek Park, North Alouette Regional Greenway, Maple Ridge Park and Golden Ears Provincial Park.
 For people interested in history, there is also Haney House and the Maple Ridge Museum.

 TIP #4: You can’t take your dog to the Gem Show.
 There are, however, lots of other venues where you can take your four-legged friends in the area.
-For ideas on places to go with your canine companion some other time, see our article about Maple Ridge Dogs, Parks and Patio Restaurants.
+See our article about Maple Ridge Dogs, Parks and Patio Restaurants for ideas on places to go with your canine companion some other time.

 Other Information